Great Leadership Always Starts on the Inside

 ● What have I learned about myself?

-● What does it mean to live life fully?
+● What does it mean to live fully?

-● What acknowledgment would I like to give myself and others?
+● What acknowledgment do I want to give myself and others?

-Spend your time focusing forward, not backward.
-Live in the present moment.
+Spend your time looking forward, not backward.
+Live in the present.

 Comes the Dawn